ICR-Services/ScientificComputing/README.md

 ## Example acknowledgement
-We acknowledge Scientific Computing at The Institute of Cancer Research for providing XXXX.
-Their support was instrumental in achieving the results presented in this paper.
+We acknowledge Scientific Computing at The Institute of Cancer Research for providing HPC and software development support.
+Their support was instrumental in achieving the results presented in this paper. https://doi.org/10.5281/zenodo.14962107

 ---